Robert Paarlberg, MS

 Sudipta Chakraborty, PhD

-Sudipta Chakraborty is a Senior Medical Writer at PRA Health Sciences.
+Sudipta Chakraborty is a Plain Language Summary Manager at PRA Health Sciences.
 After earning her PhD in neuroscience from Vanderbilt University, Sudipta joined the medical writing space with the desire to help the public better understand the complexities of science and medicine.
 Collectively, Sudipta has over 10 years of biomedical communication, with her current specialization in plain language summaries of clinical study results.
 This has included supporting the operationalization of plain language summaries for sponsors, as well as advising sponsors on plain language best practices and regulatory requirements.
 Sudipta has also trained and managed other writers in the areas of plain language summary development and management.

 Michelle Detry, PhD

-- Director, Adaptive Trial Execution & Senior Statistical Scientist, Berry Consultants LLC, United States
+Director, Adaptive Trial Execution & Senior Statistical Scientist, Berry Consultants LLC, United States

 Michelle Detry, PhD, is the Director of Adaptive Trial Execution and a Senior Statistical Scientist for Berry Consultants.
 Dr. Detry’s expertise is in the implementation of adaptive clinical trials, including platform trials.
 As part of her role in implementing Berry Consultant’s trial designs she is a member of numerous statistical analysis committees that conduct the interim analyses.
 In addition, she has expertise in clinical trial design, reporting for Data Monitoring Committees, and also serves on Data Monitoring Committees.